huml-lang/website/content/specification.md

 ```

 #### 2) Ignore preceding and trailing spaces: ******`"""`******
+The content block must be indented by one level (2 spaces) relative to the key.
 All leading and trailing whitespace on each line of content is stripped.
+The opening indicator ******`"""`****** must be after the indicator `:` separated by exactly one space.
+The closing indicator must be at the indentation level of the key.

 ```huml
 description: """